National Conservatory of Music of America: Decline

 In 1921, President Wilson signed an amending and confirmatory act that the 1891 incorporated conservatory should have the authority to establish branches in the various states.

 By 1928 the school was located at 53 West 74th Street.
-On February 8,1928, Congress' Committee on Public Buildings and Grounds held further hearings on a new H.R.
+On February 8, 1928, Congress' Committee on Public Buildings and Grounds held further hearings on H.R.
 8894, a bill to "designate a building site for the National Conservatory of Music of America and for Other Purposes".
 Thurber's interests were directly represented in these hearings by Judge William R. Bayes.
 These hearings did not amount to site selection.
 A few weeks earlier in a New York Times editorial, Mrs. Thurber was still making her case that "At no time more than the present has the necessity for a national conservatory of music been so evident... the National Conservatory of Music, which was founded in 1885 and has been in existence for over 40 years, is the only institution of its kind which in scope and in organization is in conformity with the old established models...
 From its inception the plan... has been to establish a national conservatory of music in Washington with branches... " The stock market crash of 1929 and subsequent Great Depression led to loss of funds from many philanthropic sources and effectively the end of the Conservatory.
 There is no record of operations after 1930, though based on a letter from President Roosevelt to Thurber in 1935, it appears she continued to solicit federal funding for the conservatory.

 Legacy

 Musically, the National Conservatory of Music of America was a brief but bright light in the cultural life of the United States.
 It aimed to provide affordable musical education for all-comers, including the physically handicapped and African Americans.
 Its prestige was greatly enhanced by the directorship of Dvořák, and it offered a yearly prize in the area of "American music," a competition that led to the recognition of a number of young composers from the United States.

 Among the faculty and administrators associated with the conservatory were:

-Students that attended the conservatory included:
+Students who attended the conservatory included: